kumo-earth/kumo-protocol/packages/contracts/test-report.md

       ✓ Anyone can transfer KUMO to LCs deployed by anyone (179ms) ✓ Anyone can transfer to an EOA (421ms)
-      ✓ Anyone can approve any EOA to spend their KUMO ✓ Anyone can increaseAllowance for any EOA or Liquity contract (2441ms) ✓ Anyone can decreaseAllowance for any EOA or Liquity contract (1034ms) ✓ Anyone can be the sender in a transferFrom() call (101ms) ✓ Anyone can stake their KUMO in the staking contract (55ms) Withdrawal Attempts on new LCs before unlockTime has passed
+      ✓ Anyone can approve any EOA to spend their KUMO ✓ Anyone can increaseAllowance for any EOA or Kumo contract (2441ms) ✓ Anyone can decreaseAllowance for any EOA or Kumo contract (1034ms) ✓ Anyone can be the sender in a transferFrom() call (101ms) ✓ Anyone can stake their KUMO in the staking contract (55ms) Withdrawal Attempts on new LCs before unlockTime has passed